SiriusZYZ/Notes/slbs/QA.md

 # Honors & Rewards

-- during postgraduate study, I have received the first class
+- during postgraduate study, I have received the first class of

 # Other Activities